-Date: Thursday 28 May
+Date: Thursday 28 May 2026

 Location: Het Nieuwe Instituut, Museumpark 25, Rotterdam

 How do we continue living in a world that is already broken?
-On May 28, anthropologist Anna Tsing joins us for a conversation on the Patchy Anthropocene: a world made up of fragmented landscapes shaped by extraction, capitalist logic, and ecological crises.
-We explore how dominant economic structures exhaust ecosystems, communities, and forms of life, but also how human and more-than-human actors can develop new ways of coexistence in damaged environments.
+On May 28, anthropologist Anna Tsing joined us for a conversation on the Patchy Anthropocene: a world made up of fragmented landscapes shaped by extraction, capitalist logic, and ecological crises.
+We explored how dominant economic structures exhaust ecosystems, communities, and forms of life, but also how human and more-than-human actors can develop new ways of coexistence in damaged environments.

 Participants